pradeepBharamagoudra/AndroidMVPArchitecture/README.md

 androidmvp
 ==========

 MVP Android Example used to explain how to use this pattern in our Android apps.
-This code was created to support an article explanation: